Skip to main content

 The Indian government spends tens of billions of dollars each year to provide subsidized food to more than 800 million people through the Public Distribution System, or PDS.
 This monumental program ensures the food security of some of India’s most impoverished citizens, but high transaction costs and a reliance on resource-intensive crops impose a price that does not appear on government ledgers.
 TCI aims to estimate the true cost of the PDS by accounting for hidden costs like the health and environmental impacts of the program.

-TCI is using a ‘true cost accounting’ approach to measure the costs and societal impacts that are not counted in the PDS budget, providing policymakers with a clearer picture of the program, its costs, and benefits.
+TCI is using a ‘true cost accounting’ approach to measure the costs and societal impacts of the PDS and the savings that can found through potential changes to the program.

 True cost accounting provides a holistic assessment of the food system, essentially measuring, valuing, and describing the processes from farm to plate by accounting for all direct and indirect costs and values.